openlayers/workshop/src/doc/controls/scaleline.rst

         <div id="scale-line" class="scale-line"></div>

 #.
-Now modify the code creating the scale control so that it refers to the ``scaleline`` element:
+Now modify the code creating the scale control so that it refers to the ``scale-line`` element:

     .. code-block:: javascript